 A formal access application can only be made for information held at the time the application is received.

-Housing NSW is required to consult with a third party in some circumstances, where an applicant requests information that contains:
+FACS Housing is required to consult with a third party in some circumstances, where an applicant requests information that contains:

 - personal information about another person;